Financial-Times/origami-website/_posts/2019-02-28-newsletter.md

   - Newsletter
 ---

-_Welcome to the second issue of the Origami Newsletter!
-We'll be sending out an email like this at the end of each month, keeping people in Product and Technology up-to-date with what we're working on.
-[Last issue](/blog/2019/01/30/newsletter/) we announced o-stepped-progress; Polyfill Service v3; and a major o-header-services beta._

 **TL;DR:** This issue features Origami components on npm; the release of o-layout v3, which includes two new layouts to help build internal tools and products; and the release of o-header-services v3, which includes new features, customisation, and a lot of code improvements.